SurajKH/Travel-Tour-Application-built-using-SpringBoot-ReactJS-and-TailwindCSS/README.md

 6.Payment Options for Users using react-paypal configuration.

-7.Display Statistics using the concept of Doughnut Chart.
+7.Display Statistics using the concept of Doughnut Chart,Line Chart.

 5.Future Scope: